Test Execution Model

 - All test stages

-Post-stages always execute to ensure proper cleanup and DUT state reset.
+This guarantees proper cleanup and DUT state reset.
+Use the Post-stage for:

 Templating